francescocapo/270341/README.md

 - Implemented four clustering algorithms

 Only after a deep analysis of their performance and outcomes we presented the clusters.
-Furthermore, we decided to plot some of the features which might be interesting to correlate:
-One of these could be the number of orders derived from each Brazilian federative state with a barplot; so, we counted (with `.size()`) how many order per state by applying the pandas `.groupby()` function. **foto customer state-count** What we can notice is a large majority of orders coming from São Paulo state, which is the most important state by population and this could be a reason for it.

 ## Methods
 In order to complete in the best way our analisys we chose to use four different algorithms, Kmeans Clustering, Hierarchical clustering, Gaussian Mixture Model and Birch model.